Melissa M. Skelton

-Melissa Maxine Skelton (born 1951) is the bishop provisional of the Episcopal Diocese of Olympia.
-She was previously the 9th Bishop of the Anglican Diocese of New Westminster, a diocese in the Anglican Church of Canada, and was the 12th Metropolitan of the Ecclesiastical Province of British Columbia and Yukon.
+Melissa Maxine Skelton (born March 14, 1951) is an American Anglican bishop who served in the Anglican Church of Canada and the Episcopal Church.
+She was the 9th Bishop of the Anglican Diocese of New Westminster, a diocese in the Anglican Church of Canada, and was the 12th Metropolitan of the Ecclesiastical Province of British Columbia and Yukon.
 She was the first woman to be elected a metropolitan and archbishop in Anglican Church of Canada.
 Skelton was succeeded in her ministry as Bishop of New Westminster by John Stephens on February 28, 2021.

 Early life and education

 Skelton was born in 1951, and raised in the US South, specifically, Alabama and Georgia.
 She came to faith in the Episcopal Church in her 20s.
-Throughout her adult life, she worked in the corporate world as well as maintaining a vocation for ministry.
+She studied at the University of Georgia from where she graduated with a Bachelor of Arts in English in 1973, and then at the University of South Carolina where she earned a Master of Arts in English in 1989, after which she served as a teaching assistant.
+Years later she earned a Master of Business Administration in Marketing and Finance from the University of Chicago.
+She enrolled at the Virginia Theological Seminary from where she earned a Master of Divinity in 1990.
+She was for a time brand manager at Procter & Gamble between 1992 and 1993.

-Ordained ministry
+Career and ordained ministry

-Prior to her election as bishop, she was rector at St. Paul's Episcopal Church, Seattle, Washington, and also canon for Congregational Development and Leadership – Diocese of Olympia, Seattle, Washington.
+Skelton was ordained deacon in 1991 and priest in 1993.
+She served as associate priest at Trinity Church, New York City from 1993 to 1994; associate priest at St Andrew's Church in Trenton, New Jersey between 1994 and 1996; vice president for administration at the General Theological Seminary from 1993 to 1997; vice president of Brand and Systems Development at Tom's of Maine from 1997 until 2001; congregational development consultant for the Diocese of Maine between 2002 and 2004; and rector of Trinity Church in Castine, Maine from 2002 to 2005.
+She then was rector at St. Paul's Episcopal Church, Seattle, Washington from 2005 to 2014, and also canon for Congregational Development and Leadership – Diocese of Olympia, Seattle, Washington from 2008 to 2014.
 As canon, Skelton developed a congregational development program that adopts the gather–transform–send model, and this program was established as the core curriculum for the College for Congregational Development in the Episcopal Diocese of Olympia, the college that she founded during her nine-year incumbency at St. Paul's.
 In mid-2016 the Episcopal Diocese of Chicago added the College for Congregational Development to its program roster.
 As of May 2018, the School was active in four Episcopal church dioceses in the United States and one other diocese in Canada, the Diocese of Ottawa.